 Staying Safe in Georgia

 Georgia requires employers to carry workers’ compensation insurance in order to protect and provide for workers who are hurt on the job.
-If you or someone you know suffers a workplace injury, contact the dedicated Savannah workers’ compensation attorneys of the Bader Law Firm, LLC to learn about your rights.
+If you or someone you know suffers a workplace injury, contact the dedicated Savannah workers’ compensation attorneys of the Bader Scott Injury Lawyers to learn about your rights.